 The OEB is a “meta translation,” edited together from other public domain English translations, especially the 1904 Twentieth Century New Testament, and reconciled with the public domain Greek New Testament of Westcott and Hort.
 Details and links are at the publisher’s website.

 For a do-it-yourselfer, the OEB may or may not be suitable.
 It is a not a “study Bible,” lacking footnotes with commentary, alternate translations, and cross-referencing.
 Public domain sources also mean that the translation is dated, as if critical reading of the text froze about a century ago.
-Thus, Mark rightly ends at 16: 8, followed by the canonical and one shorter ending duly labeled as appendices.
+Thus, undisputed Mark ends at 16: 8, followed by the canonical and one shorter ending as appendices.
 On the other hand, Luke 22: 44, the “blood sweat” incident, is presented without any indication that it is disputed based on divergent manuscript witness.

 So you want to read the Gnostics?